rancher/docs/content/rancher/v2.x/en/project-admin/tools/pipelines/_index.md

 - **Manually:**

-    After you configure a pipeline, you can trigger a build using the latest CI definition from either Rancher UI or Git CLI.
+    After you configure a pipeline, you can trigger a build using the latest CI definition from Rancher UI.
 When a pipeline execution is triggered, Rancher dynamically provisions a Kubernetes pod to run your CI tasks and then remove it upon completion.

 - **Automatically:**

     When you enable a repository for a pipeline, webhooks are automatically added to the version control system.
 When project users interact with the repo—push code, open pull requests, or create a tag—the version control system sends a webhook to Rancher Server, triggering a pipeline execution.

     To use this automation, webhook management permission is required for the repository.
-Therefore, when users authenticate and fetch their repositories, only those on which they have admin permission will be shown.
+Therefore, when users authenticate and fetch their repositories, only those on which they have webhook management permission will be shown.

 ## Version Control Providers